 Through these content interactions and progressive profiling, completion of phase two means that you will be able to start generating “qualified warm” leads based on a combination of behavioral and demographic identifiers.
 You can maximize the number of those leads by using insights gained through your reporting to go back and further optimize the program.
 For example, you might find that a particular piece of your existing content isn’t performing well and so you experiment with its location on the site to see if you can get a better result.
 Likewise, you may find that a certain field that you’re including in your forms isn’t as important as you thought it was and decide to swap it out.

 By the end of phase two, you should have created a way for your leads to nurture themselves, albeit via a limited number of channels, by making their way through your existing content assets.
-As you continue to build upon phases, you’ll continue to see the benefits of taking a phased approach to Digital Demand Transformation.
+As you continue to build upon phases, you’ll continue to see the benefits of taking a phased approach to Demand Marketing Transformation.

 Phase 2 best practices